nlsynth/iroha/docs/resource_class.md

 ## Overview

-Resource represents an operation and its circuit.
+A resource represents an operation and its circuit.

 Various kinds of operation can be represented as a resource including